UP bypolls: SP writes to poll panel alleging intimidation of voters, rigging by BJP | Politics

 The list has been given to police so that these workers can be picked up from their houses with the help of respective station house officers, it alleged.

-The party led by Akhilesh Yadav also alleged that the ministers of the BJP government are forcing police station heads and government officials to win the elections.
+The party also alleged that the ministers of the BJP government are forcing police station heads and government officials to win the elections.

+The SP president, in a statement, appealed to the voters to ensure the victory of party candidates Dharmendra Yadav and Asim Raza in Azamgarh and Rampur, respectively.

+''You (voters) should remain alert to the lies spread by the BJP.
+The saffron party is misleading people by circulating lies on social media.
+Both 'Netaji' (Mulayam Singh Yadav) and myself are not outsiders, but family members for Azamgarh people.
+We both were sent to parliament by the people of Azamgarh,'' he said.

 PTI ABN SRY